Towards Imperceptible Watermarking Via Environment Illumination for Consumer Cameras: Related Work

-{\bf Comparing Camera and Human Spectral Sensitivity} Consumer cameras approximate human color perception using three primary color filters.
+{\bf Comparing Camera and Human Spectral Sensitivity.} Consumer cameras approximate human color perception using three primary color filters.
 However, achieving an exact match with human visual sensitivity is challenging due to technical and design constraints.
 Factors such as filter material properties, manufacturing costs, and brand-specific design choices create variations in camera spectral sensitivity.
-To improve visual accuracy, manufacturers apply post-processing techniques to adjust colors, making images appear more natural to human viewers~\cite{HLR01,FZ21}.
+Due to differences in spectral sensitivities, cameras apply color space mappings to convert sensor-specific RGB values to a human-perceptual color space ~\cite{HLR01,hakki_color,kim2025ccmnet}.
 Linear transformations are commonly used to align the camera's color space with the human XYZ space, but these adjustments are inherently limited.
 As a result, camera sensors still differ from human vision in their spectral response~\cite{jiang2013space}.